-So, with costs ranging from at least a few thousand dollars to up to $50,000 or more, the price of adopting a child is an expense that should be planned for, no matter your financial circumstances.
+So, with costs ranging from at least a few thousand dollars to up to $60,000 or more, funding an adoption may require some planning.
 Financially preparing for a child typically means looking into all associated costs, including raising your new child and tackling your own debt.

-It’s important to note that some employers may offer financial and other support to help with the adoption process.
-According to the Dave Thomas Foundation for Adoption , these benefits can range from a credit of $500 up to $25,000, with the average policy offering a maximum reimbursement of $9,000 and six weeks of paid leave.
+Some employers may offer financial and other support to help with the adoption process.
+According to the Dave Thomas Foundation for Adoption , these policies include financial reimbursement and paid leave for adoption, among other benefits.

 Grants and loans also exist to help with the cost of adoption and can help with any type of legal adoption, whether a foster care adoption, private agency, or overseas adoption.
-Most grants and loans have their own eligibility criteria based on things like marital status, income level, or even specifics like religion.
+Most grants and loans have their own eligibility criteria based on things like marital status, income level, and other specifics.

 You can also consider taking out a personal loan to help cover the cost of adoption.
 Some lenders actually offer “adoption loans,” which are typically personal loans designed to cover costs associated with adopting a child.

 Recommended: 5 Tips for Saving for a Baby